Quickstart: API

 Step 1: Store a memory (retain)

-Section titled “Step 1: Store a memory (retain)”curl -X POST https://api.memlayer.dev/api/v1/retain \ -H "Content-Type: application/json" \ -H "X-API-Key: mlk_your_api_key_here" \ -d '{"content": "User prefers Haskell for type-safe programming"}'Example response:
+Section titled “Step 1: Store a memory (retain)”curl -X POST http://localhost:8090/api/v1/retain \ -H "Content-Type: application/json" \ -d '{"content": "User prefers Neovim as their primary editor", "source": "conversation"}'Example response:

-{ "operations": [ { "type": "create", "memory_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890", "content": "User prefers Haskell for type-safe programming", "reason": "New fact about user programming language preference" } ], "summary_triggered": false}The retain pipeline extracts entities from the input, decides whether to create or update, generates a vector embedding, and stores everything in the bitemporal database and vector index.
+{ "operations": [ { "type": "create", "memory_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890", "content": "User prefers Neovim as their primary editor", "reason": "New fact about user editor preference" } ], "summary_triggered": false}The retain pipeline extracts entities from the input, decides whether to create or update, generates a vector embedding, and stores everything in Datahike and the Proximum vector index.

 Step 2: Search memories (recall)

-Section titled “Step 2: Search memories (recall)”curl -H "X-API-Key: mlk_your_api_key_here" \ "https://api.memlayer.dev/api/v1/recall?query=programming+language&limit=5"Example response:
+Section titled “Step 2: Search memories (recall)”curl -X POST http://localhost:8090/api/v1/recall \ -H "Content-Type: application/json" \ -d '{"query": "editor preference", "limit": 5}'Example response:

-{ "memories": [ { "memory": { "id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890", "entity_id": "user-haskell-preference", "content": "User prefers Haskell for type-safe programming", "layer": 2, "importance": 0.75, "valid_from": "2025-01-15T10:30:00Z", "valid_to": null }, "similarity_score": 0.92 } ]}Recall converts the query into a vector embedding and performs a semantic search.
-Results are ranked by similarity and re-ranked using temporal signals.
+{ "query": "editor preference", "answer": "The user prefers Neovim as their primary editor.", "memories": [ { "memory-id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890", "content": "User prefers Neovim as their primary editor", "layer": "fact", "importance": 0.75, "distance": 0.42 } ], "count": 1}Recall converts the query into a vector embedding and performs a semantic search.
+Results are ranked by distance (lower = more similar).

 Step 3: Consolidate memories (reflect)

-Section titled “Step 3: Consolidate memories (reflect)”curl -X POST https://api.memlayer.dev/api/v1/reflect \ -H "Content-Type: application/json" \ -H "X-API-Key: mlk_your_api_key_here" \ -d '{}'Reflect scans your stored memories and groups related facts into higher-level concepts and domains.
+Section titled “Step 3: Consolidate memories (reflect)”curl -X POST http://localhost:8090/api/v1/reflect \ -H "Content-Type: application/json" \ -d '{}'Reflect scans your stored memories and groups related facts into higher-level concepts and domains.

-Step 4: Forget an entity
+Step 4: Forget a memory

-curl -X POST https://api.memlayer.dev/api/v1/forget \ -H "Content-Type: application/json" \ -H "X-API-Key: mlk_your_api_key_here" \ -d '{"entity_id": "user-haskell-preference"}'Forget removes the entity from active queries and deletes its embeddings.
-The bitemporal database retains the historical record for audit purposes, but the memory will no longer appear in recall results.
+curl -X POST http://localhost:8090/api/v1/forget \ -H "Content-Type: application/json" \ -d '{"memory-id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890"}'Forget removes the memory from active queries and deletes its embedding.
+Datahike retains the historical record for audit purposes, but the memory will no longer appear in recall results.

 Next steps